daniCh8/road-segmentation-eth-cil-2020/README.md

 - `batch_size` controls the batch_size that will be used during the training.
 There's a different one for each net, in order to be able to reduce the batch size of the bigger networks and not run into a `ResourceExhausted` failure.
 - `model_id` saves the id of the network, so that every run will be saved in a different path.
 - `submission_path` controls where the submission file will be stored.
-- `checkpoint_root` controls where the single networks checkpoint files will be stored.
+- `checkpoint_root` controls where the single networks weight checkpoint files will be stored.
+- `predictions_path` controls where the single model predictions to be averaged will be stored.

 A json dump of the configurations for every run will also be stored in the submission directory, so that every run is bind with its parameters.
 Below is an example of `config` file, in json syntax (dumped from a project run).